-- We expect a bumpy landing composed of a global growth slowdown in the first half of 2024. - Individual economies vary: US most resilient, eurozone in flat - Uneven but continued disinflation to end-2024 - In our view, inflation trajectory is bumpy but disinflationary over the coming quarters. - Inflation shocks are dissipating and stabilizing, especially from fiscal and monetary policy.
+- We expect a bumpy landing composed of a global growth slowdown in the first half of 2024. - Individual economies vary: US most resilient, eurozone in flat growth, and Chinese growth stabilizing.

+Uneven but continued disinflation to end-2024

+- In our view, inflation trajectory is bumpy but disinflationary over the coming quarters. - Inflation shocks are dissipating and stabilizing, especially from fiscal and monetary policy.